ekansa/open-context-py/opencontext_py/apps/searcher/new_solrsearcher/README.md

 dynamic solr fields that have an "_fq" at the end are meant for filter queries (the "fq" arguments in a Solr query).
 The dynamic solr fields that do not have an "_fq" are typically used to get facet counts.
 The dynamic solr fields that end with "_fq" take slugs as values.
 That means they are used for filter queres of entities in the database.
-The dynaic solr fields that don't have "_fq" are often used for getting facet counts.
+The dynamic solr fields that don't have "_fq" are often used for getting facet counts.